nitad54448/calculate_Seebeck/README.md

 # Seebeck Coefficient Calculator

 This application, titled "calculate_seebeck," is a scientific utility program designed to calculate and visualize the Seebeck coefficients for various thermocouple types.
+The source is available as a project in LV 2023, it requires JKI State Machine.
+An installer for Windows 11 is available, see below.

 ## Description